-Also note that because preseason for fall sports has been canceled, all student-athletes will return to campus with the general student population.
+Also note that because preseason for fall sports was canceled, all student-athletes returned to campus with the general student population.
 Because winter sport competition is suspended for the fall semester, all student-athletes will leave campus at the same time as the general student population in November.
-(See Section I.A for more information about modifications to UNE's academic calendar for 2020-21.)
+(See Section I. A for more information about modifications to UNE's academic calendar for 2020-21.)